China's Country Garden plans $360 mln share sale to refinance debt

 HONG KONG, July 27 (Reuters) - Country Garden Holdings Co Ltd 2007.HK said on Wednesday it plans to raise HK$2.83 billion ($360.23 million) from a share sale, raising proceeds for refinancing existing offshore debt, general working capital and future development purposes.

+The transaction came after a rally in property stocks earlier this week following reports Beijing plans a real estate fund worth up to $44 billion to help developers resolve a crippling debt crisis.

+Chinese property developers have been scrambling to raise funds offshore as liquidity dried up following last year's debt crunch.

-The Chinese property developer will issue 870 million new shares, or 3.62% of the enlarged share capital, at HK$3.25 each, to professional and institutional investors in the share sale, the developer said in a filing to the Hong Kong bourse.
+Country Garden, the nation's top developer by sales, will issue 870 million new shares, or 3.62% of the enlarged share capital, at HK$3.25 each, to professional and institutional investors in the sale, the company said in a filing to the Hong Kong bourse.

 The issue price represents a 12.63% discount to Tuesday's close of HK$3.72 each, it added.
 UBS is the placing agent.